Bathroom Cleaning

 Before you scrub the tub, note what material it’s made from.
 Porcelain can withstand most cleaning products, but acrylic, enamel, and plastic may fade or get scraped by powerful chemicals.
 Avoid using bleach on tubs made from enamel and acrylic.
 A good rule to follow is to test clean one small spot to rule out potential damage from your cleaning agent.

 Using an all-purpose cleaner, spray the walls and the floors and let it sit according to the directions.
 Then, wipe down every surface using a sponge or cloth.
 Take out the bathtub stopper and hair catcher to remove anything that has gathered.
-Although it isn’t an enjoyable task, it’s a necessary step in keeping your drain from becoming clogged.
+Although it isn’t an enjoyable task, it’s a necessary step in keeping a clean bathroom.

 Scrub inside the toilet bowl a few times each week using bleach-containing products.
 Use a toilet brush to remove gunk under the rim, and always wear gloves to protect your hands.
 Thoroughly wipe every part of the toilet seat, tank, lid, and sides of the seat.